 Providing form validations helps to improve the user experience.
 They are designed to communicate with the users and guide them while filling up the forms on your website.
 It ensures the users that they are filling out the forms in the correct format and that submitted data will work successfully with the site’s database.

 Why provide the right form validations?

 There are various ways to provide form validations.
 However, as a UX designer, you have to make sure that the UX design guidelines you are using for form validation are truly helpful for the user.

 Using pop-up dialog boxes to inform the user of mistakes may cause the form to reload once the user closes the pop-up and they would have to repeat the filling up process again.
 Some sites would not even provide any kind of validation.
 They would only notify the user that there is a mistake in the form after they hit the submit button.
 Other sites would not even tell the user what characters are allowed and not allowed in each field.

 These problems hinder the user from communicating with the site, discouraging them from visiting the site again.

 How to provide users with the right form validations?

-Having reCAPTCHAs in forms are also helpful in improving the user experience.
-It helps prevent spams from bots that may slow down the site.
+Having Recaptcha in forms is also helpful in improving the user experience.
+It helps prevent spam from bots that may slow down the site.